Modernizing Desktop Apps on Windows 10 with .NET 5

 This book covers a specific subset of scenarios that are focused on lift-and-shift scenarios, outlining the way to gain the benefits of modernizing without the effort of rewriting code.

-This book isn't about developing modern applications with .NET Core from scratch or about getting started with Windows Forms and WPF.
+This book isn't about developing modern applications with .NET from scratch or about getting started with Windows Forms and WPF.
 It focuses on how you can update existing desktop applications with the latest technologies for desktop development.

 Samples used in this book